neoclide/coc-typos/README.md

 - `typos.highlightGroup`: Highlight group used for bad spelled text. default: `"SpellBad"`
 - `typos.listTyposArguments`: Additional arguments of typos command used for typos list. default: `[]`

+## CHANGELOG

+### v0.3.0

+- Pass tens of thousands lines to child process could be slow, validate for changed lines only.

 ## Troubleshooting

 Use command `:CocCommand workspace.showOutput typos` to open output channel.